Big Cedar Lake Property Owners Association

 - We supported the PRD implementation of the CD3 boat cleaner at the public launch to minimize exposure to invasive species being transported in or out of Big Cedar.

 - We started an effort several years ago to advocate for a conservation easement of the Cedar Community shoreline.
-Our committee assisted in getting Cedar Community and Cedar Lake Conservation Foundation to work together to create the conservation easement.
-That work is in progress and we are hopeful it will ultimately implement an agreement.
+We are happy to report that in August 2023, Cedar Community and Cedar Lake Conservation Foundation signed a conservation easement.

 - The POA has a scholarship program to award graduating seniors $1000 grants for students pursuing advanced studies in water resource management or environmental sciences.